l1siki-dev/okinawa_gametheory/docs/01_Analysis/03_politicians-tokyo-okinawa-economy.md

 You might have guessed it, the bases.
 You could be wrong.

-Nagata-cho's fear is deeper than that.
+Nagata-chō's fear is deeper than that.
 The real reason they spent so much to ensure a weak Okinawa is to prevent **Okinawa independence**.

 ## Rich = Independence ?: Catalonia case